Orders over £100

 - Soft and comfortable 200mm PUR tyres on all 4 wheels, including a push-button for height adjustment in 30mm increments.

 - Ergonomic handles which support good posture

-- Three stylish colours Oyster White, Strawberry Red, and Carbon Black.
+- Five stylish colours Oyster White, Strawberry Red, British Racing Green, Royal Blue and Carbon Black.

 - Warranty A full 2-year warranty - increased to 5 years by simple registration

 And finally …